Parsa-Rajabi/CMPT-376/docs/project.md

       - Manual human processes (if applicable): Describe risks associated with manual human processes and how what efforts your team has taken to attempt to mitigate this risk.
 11. References (if applicable)
 12. Appendix
+    - Changelog (if applicable)
+      - In case you're changing any part of your product based on TA feedback from M1.
+Change log should include the version number, date of change, and a brief description of the change.
     - Full screenshot of your diagrams and wireflows (if a small version is included in the main document)
     - AI-disclosuure forms for each group member
     - Member Contributions